Zinoex/IntervalMDP.jl/docs/src/index.md

 !!! info
-    We use the nomenclature "property" to refer to goal, which defines both how the value function is initialized and how it is updated after every Bellman iteration, and "specification" refers to whether to minimize or maximize either the lower bound (pessimistic) or the upper bound (optimistic) of the value function.
+    We use the nomenclature "property" to refer to goal, which defines both how the value function is initialized and how it is updated after every Bellman iteration, and "specification" refers to a property and whether to minimize or maximize either the lower bound (pessimistic) or the upper bound (optimistic) of the value function.

 #### Features
 - Value iteration over IMCs, IMDPs, odIMDPs, and fIMDPs.